 How to create a niche accounting focus at your firm

-Many firms provide general accounting services to a wide range of businesses.
+Many firms do general accounting for a wide range of businesses.
 But sometimes it can be more lucrative to specialize.
-Here's how to build a specialty accounting niche for your firm.

 Every business is different